 Providing High Quality Care

-From young kids in our Drop-in Daycare program, through to young adults living in transitional homes while they study at university, we provide high quality care and support to children in need.
+From young kids in our Drop-in Daycare project, through to young adults living in transitional homes while they study at university, we provide high quality care and support to children in need.

 Very often, a child attending school means one less income for a struggling family, or no-one to care for younger siblings.
 The long-term benefits of education are well researched.
 However for a mother who lives for each day, where next week or next month have little meaning, the decision is simply whether to send your child to school or have food for the family that night.

-CCF removes the burden of such a decision, ensuring that regular school attendance brings a better life – not in 3 or 5 years, but now.
+CCF removes the burden of such a decision, ensuring that regular school attendance brings a better life – not in three or five years, but now.
 A number of basic services encourage school attendance, starting with the provision of subsidized rice.
 Our support increases in line with the family’s commitment to regular schooling, providing safe domestic situations and preventing the child from undertaking labor.

 Although a more complex approach to ensure regular school attendance, this model keeps the child and family together.
 Most of all, it works, with remarkably low absentee rates, increased parental engagement and a new sense of hope.

-Of the more than 2,350 children in our education program, 88% stay with their families each night or, if in higher education, at least twice a week.
+Of nearly 2,000 children in our education program, 88% stay with their families each night or, if in higher education, at least twice a week.
 For those outside of Phnom Penh, we arrange regular transport back to their families, once or twice a month.
 Parents are encouraged to visit their children and, if necessary, CCF will pay for their transportation.